 It’s back to school season again and time to shop for new school supplies.
 Let’s take a look at how school supplies have evolved throughout history and how they will continue to change in the future.
 Get ready for a flash from the past.

-One of the earliest school supplies recorded in history is the hornbook that was first produced in England in 1450.
+One of the earliest history of school supplies recorded in history is the hornbook that was first produced in England in 1450.
 Hornbooks were usually made from a wooden tablet with a handle to hold on to.
 Usually a hornbook would have the alphabet printed on it covered with a clear sheet made out of a piece of horn to protect the letters.
 Children could carry these books with them to help them learn the alphabet.
 Sometimes they also had prayers or other inscriptions for the child to memorize.

 Back in the 1800s children usually gathered in one-room schoolhouses.
 Each child might have had a few school supplies that consisted of a writing slate, chalk, and a few books that they carried strapped together with leather straps or a belt.
 They brought their lunch to school in tin pails that look nothing like today’s plastic, insulated lunch sacks.

 In the early to mid 1900s students started to have paper and pencils and more schoolbooks.
 They still didn’t use bags or backpacks, but rather, carried their books to and from school by hand or held together with a belt.

 Dick and Jane readers started being used in the 1930s and continued to be a part of school curriculum until the 1970s.
 Dick and Jane books were used as reading material for beginning readers.
 These simple readers contained phrases like “See Jane run, see Dick run.”

 1943 the first Pee-Chee folders were produced as a way to keep papers organized and held together.
 The folders all have pictures of students performing sports activities on them.
 They used to only come in a peach color hence they were named Pee-Chees.
 These folders are still available today in colors other than peach as well.